Azure-Samples/contoso-chat/docs/README.md

 This document walks you through the steps needed to understand the application scenario, architecture, codebase (v1 vs. v2), and developer workflow (setup-develop-evaluate-deploy-iterate) required for building a retail copilot application end-to-end on the Azure AI platform.

+The workshop supports 3 delivery formats:

+1. **Instructor Led** 👉🏽 Bring your laptop.
+You get a subscription with pre-provisioned infra.
+1. **Partner Led** 👉🏽 Bring your laptop.
+You may need your own subscription and self-deploy infra.
+1. **Self-guided** 👉🏽 Bring your laptop and your own subscription.
+You must self-deploy infra.

+Provisioning infrastructure (e.g., in self-deploy mode) takes **35-40** minutes.
+The workshop itself can be completed in **60-75 minutes** in-venue.
+The self-guided option allows you to explore this at your own pace beyond the default workshop scope.

 ## 1. Application Scenario

 This sample teaches you how to design, develop, evaluate, and deploy, a _retail copilot application_ using the Azure AI Studio with promptflow.
 The application scenario focuses on a fictional retailer (Contoso Outdoor Company) that has a website where outdoor enthusiasts can purchase hiking and camping equipment as shown below.
 The company has two data sources: